Skip to main content

 Introduction

-This article goes through some best practices in viewing video on MV cameras including how to use digital zoom, keyboard shortcuts, and jump between timestamps.
+This article explains best practices for viewing video on MV cameras.
+It covers how to use digital zoom, keyboard shortcuts, and how to jump between timestamps.

 Motion Search

-Motion Search is a quick and excellent way to find and view video.
-For information on how to use Motion Search, read this article.
+Use Motion Search to quickly find and view video.
+For instructions on using Motion Search, read this article.

 Navigation

-You can navigate to different timestamps in a few ways:
+You can navigate to different timestamps in several ways.

 Timeline Bar